FutureProgrammerLi/lisnotes/docs/English/excerpts/proses.md

 A paradox stroke me in the process of excerpting the following content:
 - Transcribing too much, makes me, TLDR, less prone to read in future for the content are too much.
 - Too few, makes me wonder, what am I transcribing?
 Does it make their own sense?
-Is there enough sentences to make a context for understanding?
+Are there enough sentences to make a context for understanding?

 The answer for the above paradox remains unknown.
 Alright, JUST DO THINGS and explore it.